Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 ## Re-Sync Recovery

-The following re-sync recovery examples use this sample json like grammar:
+The following re-sync recovery examples use this sample JSON-like grammar:

 ```ANTLR
 object